21 Dry Skin Home Remedies to Add to Your Beauty Routine ASAP

 Why is your skin so dry?

 Dry skin happens to the best of us.
-“There are many reasons why people get dry skin,” says Alexander Dane, DO, of Affiliated Dermatologists & Dermatologic Surgeons, PA, in Morristown, NJ.
+“There are many reasons why people get dry skin,” says Alexander Dane, DO, of Affiliated Dermatologists & Dermatologic Surgeons, PA, in Morristown, New Jersey.
 “Some people can inherit conditions genetically where they have a tendency to have dry, cracked skin.
 Others develop skin conditions like eczema or psoriasis, which aren’t necessarily inherited, but they’re acquired,” he says.

 Dry skin can affect your appearance and your quality of life, including making it tough to concentrate at work and at home.
 These home remedies for dry, itchy skin might be just what you need.
 Of course, Dr. Dane reminds us that sometimes dry skin can be too severe for home remedies to work, and that’s when it’s time to see your dermatologist.
 If you do have dry skin, here’s how to start a healthy skincare routine.